fossi-foundation/wishbone/src/b3/source/03_classic.rst

   MASTER and SLAVE interfaces MAY be designed so that they do not support the RMW cycles.

-Figure 3-8 shows a read-modify-write (RMW) cycle.
+:numref:`rmwcycle` shows a read-modify-write (RMW) cycle.
 The RMW cycle is capable of a data transfer on every clock cycle.
 However, this example also shows how the MASTER and the SLAVE interfaces can both throttle the bus transfer rate by inserting wait states.
 Two transfers are shown.
 After the first (read) transfer, the MASTER inserts a wait state.
 During the second transfer the SLAVE inserts a wait state.
 The protocol for this transfer works as follows:

 CLOCK EDGE 0:
   MASTER presents [ADR_O()] and [TGA_O()].